ibm-ecosystem-engineering/QueryCraft/readme.md

 `SuperKnowa-QueryCraft` provides the capability to run the whole pipeline (Context Retriever -> Fine-tuning -> Inference -> Query Correction -> Evaluation -> Query Analysis dashboard) together and also you can run each component individually.

 ## Step by Step instructions
+You need a GPU environment for running and fine-tuning LLM using QueryCraft framework.
+Read [Setting up environment](/document/Setting%20up%20environment.md) for more details.
-Please read the [detailed documentation](/document/Setting%20up%20environment.md) for step by step instructions
+Please read the [detailed documentation](/document/) for step by step instructions

 ## Step 0.
 Instruct dataset